siobhanie/FlexInfGMRES/README.md

 # FlexInfGMRES

-Simulations from the paper "Infinite GMRES for parameterized linear systems", Elias Jarlebring and Siobhán Correnty
+Simulations from the paper "Inexact infinite GMRES for parameterized linear systems", Siobhán Correnty, Elias Jarlebring and Kirk M. Soodhalter

+Please run the following scripts to produce the corresponding figures.